 Bedtime in the Motorhome

-Sleeping in an RV is so much nicer than in a tent, and more convenient too.
+Sleeping in an RV is so much nicer than in a tent!

 Nairn Falls Provincial Park is beautiful and highly recommended, but also a bit rustic.
 There are no showers, nor hot water or flush toilets.
 That didn’t bother us though as we had brought all those amenities with us.

-Below are a few of the things we loved about the nighttime routine in our motorhome versus staying in a tent.
-As you’ll see, we were camping in luxury!
+Below are some of the things we loved about the nighttime routine in our motorhome versus staying in a tent.

-- Instead of walking to the hand-pump water station and carrying a heavy jug of H2O back to our site so we could brush our teeth, we simply used the sink in our vehicle.
+- Instead of walking to the hand-pump water station and carrying a heavy jug of H2O back to our site so we could brush our teeth or wash our faces, we simply used the sink and taps in our vehicle.

 - Instead of walking in near pitch darkness to the stinky outhouse, we used our own private bathroom.